-This layout is unique because although the bedrooms are not laid out in dumbbell fashion, the unit itself is, due to the inclusion of the Study, which has a size large enough to function as a 3rd bedroom for yield-hungry investors.
+This layout is unique because although the bedrooms are not laid out in dumbbell fashion, the unit itself is due to the inclusion of the Study, which has a size large enough to function as a 3rd bedroom for yield-hungry investors.
 Well, more on that later.

-Finally, while the AC ledge could definitely have been positioned better, overall it is a fine job.
+Finally, while the AC ledge could definitely have been positioned better, overall, it is a fine job.

 Units here come with a 2.9m high ceiling, which is slightly above average.
 That does go some way into making the space feel more spacious – it’s hard to tell from the photo as the ID does make it look a little busy.

-It’s great that there is no wasted foyer space as you enter the unit and you will find some space to build some shoe cabinets and /or storage spaces on the side before it reaches the dining area.
+It’s great that there is no wasted foyer space as you enter the unit, and you will find some space to build some shoe cabinets and/or storage spaces on the side before it reaches the dining area.
 They have managed to impressively place a 6 seater here, albeit with the help of bench seating.

-The downside is that this will be a bit of a squeeze and the walkway becomes rather narrow especially when you have guests seated.
+The downside is that this will be a bit of a squeeze, and the walkway becomes rather narrow, especially when you have guests seated.
 Nevertheless, let’s not forget that this unit is 786 sqft for a 2 bedroom + study (a sizeable one at that, you’ll see later) – something’s gotta give somewhere.

-You could also move the dining to the study area (more on that later), and enclose the kitchen as an option.
+You could also move the dining to the study area (more on that later) and enclose the kitchen as an option.
 It requires more gymnastics to move things around, but the layout does give room for some flexibility.

 Over on the open concept kitchen, it comes equipped with a Mitsubishi fridge and Bosch appliances such as the 2-zone radiant induction hob, oven and washer dryer.
 All 1 and 2 Bedroom units come with an induction hob while 3 and 4 Bedrooms are fitted with gas hobs.
 You will also find the standard top and bottom storage spaces for your needs.

-On that note, you have also marble-inspired porcelain tiles for the living room and oak-like vinyl for the bedrooms.
-Not the most luxurious materials around but I think most buyers looking at this sort of product don’t mind it anyway.
+On that note, you also have marble-inspired porcelain tiles for the living room and oak-like vinyl for the bedrooms.
+Not the most luxurious materials around, but I think most buyers looking at this sort of product don’t mind it anyway.